 Everywhere I might be now in light of where I've been.

-I dreamt I held out my hand and before long a banana
+I dreamt I held out my hand and before long a bananaflew up from the industrious parenthesis of Costa Rica

 and provided for that hand before it knew it wanted.